 I’m really, really happy I made these.
 A little while ago, I watched this charming little video and knew that I needed some macaroons in my life relatively soon.
 Inspired and excited, I hit the kitchen in a huge way.
 A huge, raw and dehydrated kind of way (I’ve included instructions for making them in the oven too).
-I worked from a favourite recipe of mine, incorporated some chia seeds and almond meal just to boost up the satiety factor and some chai spices to warm me up all cozy.
+I worked from a favourite recipe of mine, incorporated some chia seeds and almond meal just to boost up the satiety factor and some spices that are typical to masala chai to warm up and compliment the flavour..
 They’re perfectly crisp on the outside and almost fudgy on the inside

 I love them with tea or when I want a bit of something chocolatey but!
 Aside from the maple syrup, none of these ingredients are exactly local.
 I do love raw desserts.
 I think they’re amazing little feats of deliciousness, but I get this little guilt thing happening when I start to enjoy them more often.
 The really good ones depend heavily on exotic, imported ingredients.
 I guess most locally-focused coffee enthusiasts have to contemplate this issue sooner or later.
 I’ve gotten so used to their constant availability that to think about life without chocolate, vanilla beans or coffee is well… heavy.
 Other than discussing the virtues of moderation, I’m not sure what else I can say about this topic… Food for thought I guess.
 Fudgy, sweet, spicy and chewy food at that.

 VEGAN CHOCOLATE MACAROONS WITH MASALA CHAI SPICES

 Print the recipe here!

 NOTES: If you decide to bake them in the oven, they will be more cookie-like and smooth on the outside and less fudgy.
 Also, if you’re a raw purist, go for agave instead of maple syrup.

 3 cups dried, unsweetened coconut flakes